Harry V. Jaffa: Crisis of the House Divided

 In Crisis of the House Divided, Jaffa discusses the Lincoln–Douglas debates that occurred on the eve of the American Civil War.
 During the 1850s, concern over the spread of slavery into the territories and into the free states became the primary concern of American politics.
-Stephen A. Douglas proposed the doctrine of popular sovereignty, which removed congressional authority over slavery's expansion into the territories and allowed the citizens of each territory to decide whether or not slavery would be legal there.
-In contrast, Lincoln believed that popular sovereignty was another example of tyranny of the majority.
+Stephen A. Douglas proposed the doctrine of popular sovereignty, which removed congressional authority over the expansion of slavery into the territories and allowed the citizens of each territory to decide whether slavery would be legal there.
+In contrast, Lincoln believed that popular sovereignty was another example of the tyranny of the majority.
 Lincoln argued that a majority could not sanction the enslavement of other men due to the Founding principle that "All men are created equal," which slavery violated.
 Both men squared off in a contest for Illinois' Senate seat in 1858.

-In the book, Jaffa explains the philosophical underpinnings of both Lincoln and Douglas' arguments.
+In the book, Jaffa explains the philosophical underpinnings of both Lincoln's and Douglas's arguments.
 According to Catherine H. Zuckert, Jaffa "aimed at nothing less than bringing to bear on America the methods and substance of the Straussian revival of the Socratic tradition of political philosophy."
 Like Strauss, Jaffa observed the tendency of modernity to degenerate moral and political philosophy, which he found in Douglas' appeal to popular sovereignty.
 Jaffa also believed that Lincoln challenged Douglas' argument with an Aristotelian or classical philosophical position derived from the Declaration of Independence and its contention that "all men are created equal."
 In The New Yorker, Sam Tanenhaus described the book as "a touchstone in the vast Lincoln literature" and wrote that "Lincoln emerges from it as a serious moral philosopher".